oneapi-src/oneAPI-samples/Tools/Migration/vector-add-dpct/README.md

 ```

 3. Inspect the migrated source code and address any `DPCT` warnings generated
-   by the Intel DPC++ Compatibility Tool.
+   by the Intel® DPC++ Compatibility Tool.
 Warnings appear in a tool window and
    are written to a `migration.log` file in the project directory.

 This sample should generate the following warning: